xuganyu96/easy-mceliece/README.md

 - [ ] `vec` is currenly terribly ugly

 # Easy McEliece
+Extremely portable classic McEliece implementation with many ergonomic improvements that expose the underlying routines.

-Extremely portable classic McEliece implementation. `ref` contains the reference implementation, where as `vec` contains optimized (though still portable) implementation.
+`ref` contains the reference implementation, where as `vec` contains optimized (though still portable) implementation.

 # Getting started
 Start by running the correctness tests and speed tests: